kubernetes/enhancements/keps/sig-cli/20190805-kubectl-debug.md

 3. Append the new debug container to the pod's ephemeral containers and call `UpdateEphemeralContainers()`.
-4. Watch pod for updates to the debug container's `ContainerStatus` and automatically attach once the container is running. (optional based on command line flag)
+4. Watch pod for updates to the debug container's `ContainerStatus` and automatically attach once the container is running. *(optional based on command line flag)*

+We will attempt to make `kubectl debug` useful with a minimal of arguments by using reasonable defaults where possible.

 #### Debug Container Naming